bluez/bluez/client/bluetoothctl-scan.rst

 ------------

 :Version: BlueZ
-:Copyright: Free use of this software is granted under ther terms of the GNU
+:Copyright: Free use of this software is granted under the terms of the GNU
             Lesser General Public Licenses (LGPL).
 :Date: July 2023
 :Manual section: 1